 - The BIOS/UEFI setup screens of your computer.
 You can view these screens when you start your computer by pressing a combination of keys.
 Check your manual for the combination.
 Often, it is the Delete or the F2 key, but some manufacturers use other keys or key combinations.
-Usually upon starting the computer there will be a message stating which key to press to enter the setup screen. - The cases and boxes for each piece of hardware. - System commands or tools in another operating system, including file manager displays.
+Usually upon starting the computer there will be a message stating which key to press to enter the setup screen. - The cases and boxes for each piece of hardware. - The System window in the Windows Control Panel. - System commands or tools in another operating system, including file manager displays.
 This source is especially useful for information about RAM and hard drive memory. - Your system administrator or Internet Service Provider.
 These sources can tell you the settings you need to set up your networking and e-mail.

 Hardware Information You Might Need

 How many you have.

 Their order on the system.

-Hard Drives Whether IDE (also known as PATA), SATA or SCSI.
+Hand Drives Whether IDE (also known as PATA), SATA or SCSI.

-Available free space.
+Hard Drives Available free space.

 Partitions.

 Partitions where other operating systems are

 installed.

 Network interfaces Type/model of available network interfaces.

 Printer Model and manufacturer.

 Video Card Type/model and manufacturer.